sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     ![](images/3_3_kyma_api_4.png)

-10. A browser windows will open showing the result of the function:
+10. A browser window will open showing the result of the function:

      **`Hello World from the Kyma Function hello-world running on nodejs18!`**